UCSB-CMPTGCS20-S16/CS20-S16-lab00/README.md

 For Windows or Mac, you can install Python 2.7.11 by visiting: http://python.org and clicking the Downloads link.

+## Be sure you get Python 2, not Python 3

 * BE SURE YOU GET PYTHON 2.7.11 (or a later version on the 2.7 branch.)
 * FOR THIS COURSE, YOU DO NOT WANT ANY VERSION OF PYTHON STARTING WITH 3.